-HPE has deployed an edge-to-cloud strategy through our HPE GreenLake Hybrid Cloud platform that capitalizes on emergent megatrends and delivers a data-first modernization approach for customers.
-Our vision to be the edge-to-cloud company has led us to innovate our solutions across connectivity, hybrid cloud, and data.
+Over the last several years, new megatrends around edge, cloud, data, and artificial intelligence ("Al") have emerged to shape customer expectations for enterprise technology.
+HPE has deployed an edge-to-cloud strategy that capitalizes on these emergent megatrends and delivers a data-first modernization approach for customers.
+Our vision to be the edge-to-cloud company has led us to innovate our solutions across networking connectivity, cloud, and data, delivered as-a-service ("aaS") through the HPE GreenLake cloud.
 We have shifted our mix of products and services, and how we deliver that mix to customers.
 HPE has evolved to a platform-based model, fueled by a portfolio richer in software and services.
-Our HPE GreenLake edge-to-cloud platform is a centerpiece of our strategy; it accelerates multi-generation IT transformation through a unified cloud services experience that empowers customers to access, analyze, and extract value from their data across public clouds, data centers, colocation facilities, and at the edge.